exolottl/mildlycoder/README.md

 I also work closely with designers and backend developers to create the frontend for the community-based product.
 I redesigned the frontend architecture and collaborated on the node.js backend for new features so that more people could use this product without any hassle.

-Skills: VUE JS / REACT / JS / HTML / CSS / ETHER JS / SOLIDITY / HARDHAT
+Skills: NEXT JS / REACT / JS / HTML / CSS / ETHER JS / SOLIDITY / HARDHAT

 - 🔭 I’m currently working on Community product with token-based reward system focusing on helping web3 developer and enthusiasts
 - 🌱 I’m currently learning Solidity and defi Dev